 - 4.3.
-ACGME Competencies Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) - 4.4.
-ACGME Competencies Patient Care and Procedural Skills (Part A) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)
+ACGME Competencies Professionalism

+Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) - 4.4.
+ACGME Competencies Patient Care and Procedural Skills (Part A)

+Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

-- 4.4.a.
-Fellows must develop competence in the clinical skills needed in pediatric rheumatology. ^(Core) - 4.4.b.
-Fellows must demonstrate the ability to provide consultation, perform a history and physical examination, make informed diagnostic and therapeutic decisions that result in optimal clinical judgement, and develop and carry out management plans.
+4.4.a.
+Fellows must develop competence in the necessary clinical skills used in pediatric infectious diseases.
+(Core)

+- 4.4.b.
+Fellows must demonstrate the ability to provide consultation, to perform a history and physical examination, make informed diagnostic and therapeutic decisions that result in optimal clinical judgement, and develop and carry out management plans.

 (Core) - 4.4.c.
-Fellows must demonstrate the ability to provide transfer of care that ensures seamless transitions. ^(Core) - 4.4.d.
-In order to promote emotional resilience in children, adolescents and their families; fellows must provide care that is sensitive to the developmental stage of the patient with common behavioral and mental health issues, and the cultural context of the patient and family. ^(Core) - 4.4.e.
-Fellows must demonstrate the ability to refer and/or co-manage patients with common behavioral and mental health issues along with appropriate specialists when indicated. ^(Core) - 4.4.f.
-Fellows must demonstrate competence in the management of children with rheumatic diseases, including: - 4.4.f.1. acute rheumatic fever/post streptococcal arthritis and reactive arthritis; (Core) - 4.4.f.2. juvenile idiopathic arthritis and/or uveitis; (Core) - 4.4.f.3. dermatomyositis/polymyositis; (Core) - 4.4.f.4. systemic vasculitis (HSP, Wegner's, PAN, Kawasaki disease, etc.); (Core) - 4.4.f.5. systemic lupus erythematosus; (Core) - 4.4.f.6. scleroderma, local and systemic; ^(Core) - 4.4.f.7. psoriatic arthritis; ^(Core) - 4.4.f.8. infections of bones and joints, to include Lyme disease; (Core) - 4.4.f.9. musculoskeletal pain syndromes, to include complex regional pain syndrome, fibromyalgia, etc.; ^(Core)
+Fellows must demonstrate the ability to provide transfer of care that ensures seamless transitions.
+(Core) - 4.4.d.
+In order to promote emotional resilience in children, adolescents, and their families, fellows must provide care that is sensitive to the developmental stage of the patient with common behavioral and mental health issues, and the cultural context of the patient and family.
+(Core) - 4.4.e.
+Fellows must demonstrate the ability to refer and/or co-manage patients with common behavioral and mental health issues along with appropriate specialists when indicated.
+(Core) - 4.4.f.
+Fellows must demonstrate competence in providing or coordinating care with a medical home for patients with complex and chronic diseases.
+(Core) - 4.4.g.
+Fellows must competently use and interpret laboratory tests, imaging, and other diagnostic procedures.
+(Core) - 4.4.h.
+Fellows must demonstrate competence in the indications and interpretation of diagnostic tests.
+(Core) - 4.4.i.
+Fellows must demonstrate competence in the indications, contraindications, and risks, and the ability to interpret results of diagnostic and therapeutic procedures. - 4.4.j.
+Fellows must demonstrate competence in the management, in the outpatient emergency department and inpatient settings, of healthy and acutely and chronically ill patients who have infectious diseases or clinical conditions, including: (Core) - 4.4.j.1. odontogenic infections; (Core) - 4.4.j.2. upper and lower respiratory tract infections; (Core) - 4.4.j.3. central nervous system infections; (Core) - 4.4.j.4. urinary tract/renal infections; (Core) - 4.4.j.5. cardiovascular infections; (Core) - 4.4.j.6. bone and joint infections; (Core) - 4.4.j.7. skin/soft tissue/muscle infections; (Core) - 4.4.j.8. gastrointestinal /intra-abdominal/hepatobiliary infections; (Core)